ansible-collections/ibm_zos_cics/docs/source/modules/region_jcl.rst

     dsn
-      The data set name of the JCL data set to override the template.
+      The data set name of the CICS startup JCL data set to override the template.

-      The data set name can also be set to a member of an existing PDS/E
+      The data set name can also be set to a member of an existing PDS or PDSE.

       | **required**: False